Bandvagn 202: Description

-The Bv 202 carries a driver and a commander in the front unit and up to 8 troops or 800 kg in the trailer unit.
+The Bv 202 carries a driver and a commander in the front unit and up to eight troops or 800 kg in the trailer unit.
 It can be adapted for other applications.

 Production started in Arvika in 1964 and ended in 1981.
-The Bv 202 has since been succeeded by the Hägglunds Bandvagn 206.
+The Bv 202 has since been succeeded by the Bandvagn 206, originally designed and built by Swedish engineering company Hägglund & Söner and now produced by BAE Systems AB.

-The Bv 202 was designed to transport troops and equipment through snow or boglands in the northern parts of Sweden.
+The Bv 202 was designed to transport troops and equipment through snow or boglands in northern Sweden.
 The last Swedish unit to use this vehicle was the Cavalry, who found that the manual gearbox Bv 202 was much quieter than the automatic transmission Bv 206.

-In the Norwegian army units that had both Bv 202 and Bv 206 ran the Bv 202 as the first vehicle if the snow conditions were challenging.
+The Norwegian army units that had both Bv 202 and Bv 206 ran the Bv 202 as the first vehicle if the snow conditions were challenging.
 The Bv 202 performed better in deep and/or difficult snow conditions.

 The Mk1 Bv 202 is powered by an 82.5 bhp Volvo B18, the MK2 by the 97 bhp B20.
 It has less ground pressure than a skier and is fully amphibious.

 The Bv 202 was used by NATO forces, and replaced the older Swedish Snow Trac ST4 Over-snow Vehicle, which was employed by the British Royal Marines under NATO.